nmshd/documentation/_docs_explore/23-privacy.md

 However, there are some advantages to a central architecture:

 - With a central architecture, it is generally possible to restrict the access to data on a network level.
-Only the sender and recipients of a message have access to the encrypted payload of this message, for example.
+Only the sender and recipients of a Message have access to the encrypted payload of this Message, for example.
 Even if the data is encrypted or pseudonymized, on a decentralized architecture everybody would still have access to the encrypted payload.
 - With a central architecture, the analysis of metadata can only be done by the central player.
 On a decentralized system, anybody could analyze the metadata.
 - With a central architecture, it is generally possible to effectively delete data (or let it expire).
 Although there are also some decentralized technologies allowing the deletion of data, there is no guarantee, that data which was available in the decentralized network prior to deletion, is really deleted from any node or node backup of the network.
 - The adoption of a fully functional deletion process for data is crucial in the adherence to an **absolute data privacy** mindset can be followed, particularly for public organizations..
 To our knowledge, this cannot be done by any current public blockchain technology, as the underlying peer-to-peer network is open, and the data can be read by everyone.